wernerdegroot/applicatives/README.md

 > Among programmers, to produce [compatible functions](https://en.wikipedia.org/wiki/Liskov_substitution_principle), the principle is also known in the form [be contravariant in the input type and covariant in the output type](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)).

 In certain circumstances, the types of `left` and `right` are allowed to diverge as well.
-This is considered to be an advanced feature, but could be necessary to prevent the execution time overhead of excessive copying.
-See [the implementation of the applicative for `List`](https://github.com/wernerdegroot/applicatives/blob/main/prelude/src/main/java/nl/wernerdegroot/applicatives/prelude/Lists.java) for inspiration.
+This is considered to be an advanced feature, but it may be necessary if you want to prevent the execution time overhead of excessive copying.
+See [the implementation of the applicative for `List`](https://github.com/wernerdegroot/applicatives/blob/main/prelude/src/main/java/nl/wernerdegroot/applicatives/prelude/Lists.java) included in the `prelude` module for inspiration.

 ## Lift
 Lifting is a way to "upgrade" a function that works with regular values like `String`s and `Integer`s (usually very easy to write) to a similar function that works with, for example, `CompletableFuture`s like `CompletableFuture<String>`s and `CompletableFuture<Integer>`s instead (which is usually much more tiresome to write).